-Council proposes to amend its 2018 Revenue and Financing Policy to enable a new targeted rate based on land value (LV) for properties represented by an area called the Waimea Community Dam Extractive Use Rating Area (EURA), to recover the Council's share of the irrigator extractive use capacity capital cost overruns.
+Council proposes to amend its 2018 Revenue and Financing Policy to enable a new targeted rate based on land value (LV) for properties represented by an area called the Waimea Community Dam Extractive Use

+Rating Area (EURA), to recover the first \$14.6 million of the Council's share of the irrigator extractive use capacity capital cost overruns.
 This new targeted rate will replace the previous reference in the 2018 policy that provided that Council may impose a targeted rate based on capital value to properties with affiliated consents.
+To assist in addressing affordability issues for some properties in the EURA, the Council is proposing to fund the remaining cost of irrigator extractive use capacity capital cost overruns (interest expense on a \$10.6m loan based on current project cost estimates) from general rates, i.e. all ratepayers will make a small contribution.

 There is an existing formula in place for sharing the costs of the Dam among everyone who will benefit.
 The beneficiaries include everyone living and running businesses on the Waimea Plains, those who have purchased shares (ensuring water rights) in the Dam or who are benefitting from that water, and the wider Tasman community, as everyone benefits from the economic and environmental gains the Dam will provide.

-To date, the costs of the Dam have been apportioned across those who will benefit, with 49% assigned to affiliated irrigators for the irrigator extractive use capacity, 21% to urban water users (including Redwood Valley Rural Water Supply), and 30% to ratepayers across the District and in the Zone of Benefit who benefit from the environment and public good benefits such as the increased jobs, economic gains, and the ability to meet growth demands.
-For budgeted costs and cost overruns up to \$3m, the irrigator extractor use capacity costs of \$1.5 million were met directly by Waimea Irrigators Limited (WIL), with Council picking up the other half of the first \$3 million in cost overruns.
+To date, the costs of the Dam have been apportioned across those who will benefit, with 49% assigned to irrigators for the irrigator extractive use capacity, 21% to urban water users (including Redwood Valley Rural Water Supply), and 30% to ratepayers across the District and in the Zone of Benefit who benefit from the environment and public good benefits such as the increased jobs, economic gains, and the ability to meet growth demands.
+For budgeted costs and cost overruns up to \$3 million, the irrigator extractor use capacity costs of \$1.5 million were met directly by Waimea Irrigators Limited (WIL), with Council picking up the other half of the first \$3 million in cost overruns.
 However, any costs overruns in excess of \$3 million are to be fully funded by the Council.

-Waimea Water Limited (WWL) will own and operate the Waimea Community Dam on behalf of its shareholders.
-Council owns a majority interest in Waimea Water Limited with the remainder of the shares owned by WIL.
+WWL will own and operate the Waimea Community Dam on behalf of its shareholders.
+Council owns a majority interest in WWL with the remainder of the shares owned by WIL.
+Council is issued shares in WWL for any cost overruns it funds.

 The 2018 Revenue and Financing Policy provided that the Council may introduce a targeted rate based on capital value on properties with affiliated consents to recover a portion of the cost overruns.
-The intention of this policy was to recover any cost overrun in excess of \$3m in relation to the irrigator extractive capacity provided for by the project.
+The intention of this policy was to recover any cost overrun in excess of \$3 million in relation to the irrigator extractive capacity provided for by the project.
 A decision must be made about how to fund the irrigator extractive capacity capital cost overruns.
 Although the 2018 Revenue and Financing Policy signalled a potential targeted rate to recover irrigator extractive costs in the event of cost overruns, a targeted rate had not yet been set.

 When the 2018 Revenue and Financing Policy was adopted, a decision by Council to proceed with the Dam was yet to be made.
 Since the decision to proceed, Council has had additional information on which consents are being affiliated and also requests for new consents as a result of increased water availability in the future.
-This has allowed Council to better assess the appropriate basis for this targeted rate.
+Additionally, WWL have provided a revised estimated cost to complete.
+This has allowed Council to better assess the appropriate basis for funding the irrigator extractive capacity.
 This has resulted in some changes to the proposed rate that was signalled in that earlier 2018 Policy.